multitudes/Python_am_Freitag/README.md

 Python does not need curly braces, semicolons or to imports main etc.
 It works out of the box.

+### Formatting print()

-Different ways to print.
+Different ways to print on the console.
 We need no space after the hello if we use the comma variant.
 ```python
 answer = input("Name: ")
 print("hello,", answer)